CoderWZW/MMKEI/readme.md

 # MMKEI

-MMKEI is a plug-and-play framework leveraing LLM knowledge to do sequential recommendation.This project refers to the framework of SELFRec(https://github.com/Coder-Yu/SELFRec).
+MMKEI is a plug-and-play framework leveraing LLM knowledge to do sequential recommendation.

 The steps to run the code are as follows: